 You MUST Accept Credit and Debit Cards

 The majority of American consumers currently pay for the things they buy with cards, not cash.
 A recent survey indicated that over 78 percent of Americans’ daily financial transactions are handled with credit or debit cards, compared to only 9 percent with cash.
-If you don’t afford potential customers the chance to pay for your goods or services with a card, chances are they are going to walk away from the transaction.
+If you don’t give potential customers the chance to pay for your goods or services with a card, chances are they are going to walk away from the transaction.
 As soon as you establish a viable business, you should immediately think about how you can accept credit cards in order to reach the widest number of people.
 Due offers credit card processing and support at highly competitive rates, so they are a great place to start.

 All your customers are important, but returning customers are the most valuable of all.
 A recent survey indicated that businesses earn approximately 40 percent of their revenue from repeat customers.
-Keeping customers returning again and again is therefore critical to the success of your business, and you should take it into consideration with your merchant services as well.
+Keeping customers returning again and again is therefore critical to the success of your business.
+You should take it into consideration with your merchant services as well.
 You should consider establishing a customer loyalty card program that provides customers discounts for varying levels of activity.
 The Safeway Club Card and Barnes and Noble membership cards are examples of these, which offer return customers discounted prices.
 You should also consider redeemable discounts, or coupons printed on receipts during a previous sale, as another service to keep good customers coming back for more.